datamllab/rlcard/README.md

 For more documentation, please refer to the [Documents](docs/README.md) for general introductions.
 API documents are available at our [website](http://www.rlcard.org).

 ## Contributing
 Contribution to this project is greatly appreciated!
 Please create an issue for feedbacks/bugs.
 If you want to contribute codes, please refer to [Contributing Guide](./CONTRIBUTING.md).
+If you have any questions, please contact [Daochen Zha](https://github.com/daochenzha) with [daochen.zha@tamu.edu](mailto:daochen.zha@tamu.edu).

 ## Acknowledgements
 We would like to thank JJ World Network Technology Co.,LTD for the generous support and all the contributions from the community contributors.